Iruka-Wolf/iruka-wolf.github.io/index.md

 # Follow my personal music endeavors on [YouTube](https://www.youtube.com/@iruka_wolf)!

-Most of my tracks are pushed to YouTube exclusively on a monthly upload schedule,  Many of my compositions never see the light of day, but at least once a month I'll try to release a track on YouTube.
+I create music almost daily, as it's a hobby and creative outlet like no other.
+However, most of my works never see the light of day.
+If something comes out good enough, I'll post it on YouTube!

-Due to financial troubles, I unfortunately had to cancel my DistroKid Account.
-It wasn't making me any money anyway, so I'm just fine taking the personal upload route.
+Albums and EPs will be uploaded to both YouTube and SoundCloud.

 ---